colinsr/how_to_tabs/README.md

 How To: Tabs
 ============

+First install jake - 'npm install jake -g'
-To run the build type: 'node Jakefile.js'
+To run jake type: 'jake'